openshift/enhancements/enhancements/machine-api/remediation-history.md

 	// the time when the unhealthy condition was detected Detected *metav1.Time `json:"detected"`

-	// the time when remediation started
-	Started *metav1.Time `json:"started,omitempty"`
+	// the time when remediation started, will be around "detected" plus the "timeout" configured on the condition Started *metav1.Time `json:"started,omitempty"`

-	// the time when the node is remediated
+	// the time when the node is remediated and in a safe state, so that workloads can be rescheduled.
 	Remediated *metav1.Time `json:"remediated,omitempty"`

 	// the type of remediation, e.g. "internal" or "machineDeletion", and "external" or the